Training Formats:= Classroom

 This course is intended for analysts working with virtually any type of exploratory data analysis problem.
 Discovery in a complicated data set is one of the analyst's toughest problems.
 The course covers this discovery process using many real-world problems.
 There is a focus on fraud detection, with the recognition that the core principles of modeling to solve fraud detection are the basis of all exploratory data analysis.
 Analytical methods used in the course include decision trees, logistic regression, neural networks, link analysis, and social network analysis.
 In addition, analysts receive practical advice on presenting complex findings to their audience.

-SAS® Fraud Framework: Administering Social Network Analysis
+SAS® Fraud Framework: Administering Social Network Analysis Virtual Lab

 This course provides you with the knowledge and skills needed to implement the investigator interface of SAS Social Network Analysis 6.2M4, a component of SAS Fraud Framework.
 The course addresses the use of eight stored processes for populating the interface, and it provides an understanding of the tasks that must be completed before implementation.
 This course does not address installing SAS Social Network Analysis Server.